Chart Color Schemes

 Ashburton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Ashburton's health outcomes show exceptional results with very low prevalence of common health conditions across all age groups.
-Approximately 73% of Ashburton's total population (5,914 people) have private health cover, compared to the national average of 55.3%.
+Ashburton's health outcomes show excellent results with very low prevalence of common health conditions across all age groups.
+Approximately 73% of Ashburton's total population of 5,912 have private health cover, significantly higher than the national average of 55.3%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.7% and 5.4% of residents respectively.
-About 81.2% of Ashburton's population declare themselves completely clear of medical ailments, similar to the Rest of WA figure at 81.3%.
-In Ashburton, 3.0% of residents are aged 65 and over (245 people), with health outcomes among seniors requiring more attention than the broader population.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.7% and 5.4% of residents respectively.
+A majority, 81.2%, report being completely free of medical ailments, comparable to the Rest of WA's 81.3%.
+Ashburton has a senior population of 3.0%, comprising 245 individuals.
+While health outcomes among seniors are strong, they require more attention than those in the broader population.

 Frequently Asked Questions - Health